-We sequenced the genome of E. moshkovskii Laredo.
-Of the four DNA libraries sequenced on the 454 GS FLX Titanium system (Roche), the two single-end fragment libraries together yielded 2,211,151 reads (86% > 150 bp).
-The 3 kb and 8 kb insert PE libraries generated 743,770 (86% > 150 bp) and 857,155 (90% > 150 bp) reads, respectively.
+3- and 8-kb insert PE libraries generated 743,770 (86% > 150 bp) and 857,155 (90% > 150 bp) reads, respectively.
 Assembly of the combined total of 3,812,076 reads generated 12,880 contigs.
 When assembled into scaffolds, 3,352 contigs were included in 1,147 scaffolds.
 The scaffolds were concatenated, along with 3,460 contigs of at least 500 bp in length, to give a total assembly length of 25,247,493 bp.
-This is slightly larger than the genomes of the closely related E. histolytica and E. dispar, but far shorter than that of the more distant E. invadens (Table 1).
-However, E. moshkovskii is the only Entamoeba reference genome that includes contigs not mapped to scaffolds and each of the other genome projects have used different size filtering strategies.
+This is slightly larger than the genomes of the closely related E. histolytica and E. dispar, but far shorter than that of the more distant E. invadens (table 1).
+However, E. moshkovskii is the only Entamoeba reference genome that includes contigs not mapped to scaffolds and each of the other genome projects has used different size filtering strategies.
 The total length of the E. moshkovskii genome represented by scaffolds alone is similar to those of the E. histolytica and E. dispar genomes.

-The average sequence depth for the E. moshkovskii assembly is inflated by a relatively small number of contigs and scaffolds with uncommonly high coverage depths (Figure S1).
-The modal depth of the assembly was 27x with a mean depth of 82.65x.
-Exclusion of contigs with coverage depths greater than 2 standard deviations from the mean lowered the average depth to 54.41x.
-It is likely that such inflated coverage depths are the result of repeat regions in the genome (Sipos et al. 2012; Treangen & Salzberg 2011).
-The GC content of E. moshkovskii is similar to those of the other three species, and the narrow range of GC contents seen across the genome is normally distributed (Table 1; Figure 1).
-Notably, the E. invadens genome has an unusual GC distribution compared to the other species, suggesting different regions of the genome may have different nucleotide biases.
+The average sequence depth for the E. moshkovskii assembly is inflated by a relatively small number of contigs and scaffolds with uncommonly high coverage depths (supplementary fig. S1, Supplementary Material online).
+The modal depth of the assembly was $27 \times$ with a mean depth of $82.65 \times$.
+Exclusion of contigs with coverage depths >2 SD from the mean lowered the average depth to $54.41 \times$.
+It is likely that such inflated coverage depths are the result of repeat regions in the genome (Sipos et al. 2012; Treangen and Salzberg 2012).
+The GC content of E. moshkovskii is similar to those of the other three species, and the narrow range of GC contents seen across the genome is normally distributed (table 1; fig. 1).
+Notably, the E. invadens genome has an unusual GC distribution compared with the other species, suggesting that different regions of the genome may have different nucleotide biases.

-E. moshkovskii is predicted to possess 12,449 genes.
-A total of 216 Eukaryota-lineage BUSCO sequences, including fragmented and duplicated sequences, are represented by this gene content, out of a 303-strong set (Table 2).
-This includes only 2 fewer complete single-copy BUSCO sequences than in E. histolytica and suggests a slightly more complete assembly than is seen for E. dispar and E. invadens, for which there are a greater number of missing BUSCO sequences.
+Entamoeba moshkovskii is predicted to possess 12,449 genes.
+A total of 216 Eukaryota-lineage BUSCO sequences, including fragmented and duplicated sequences, are represented by this gene content, out of a 303-strong set (table 2).
+This includes only two fewer complete single-copy BUSCO sequences than in E. histolytica and suggests a slightly more complete assembly than is seen for E. dispar and E. invadens, for which there are a greater number of missing BUSCO sequences.
 Therefore, we assume that the lack of a complete BUSCO Eukaryota gene set is due to the large evolutionary distance between these protists and the species used to construct the BUSCO gene set.
 A total of 9,495 genes in the E. moshkovskii gene set are predicted to be complete gene models, with the genome containing 2,765 partial genes and 189 pseudogenes.
 In total, 50.2% of predicted genes are functionally annotated.
-The final set of gene models, and the concatenated assembly upon which they were based, have been made publicly available as part of AmoebaDB v2.0, released on 11th March 2013.
+The final set of gene models, have been made publicly available as part of AmoebaDB v2.0, released on March 11, 2013.
 Functional and structural annotations were included in AmoebaDB v4.0.